 Romanian Food and Entertainment Costs

-The price of groceries varies only slightly across Romania.
+The cost of food varies only slightly across Romania when it comes to grocery stores.
 Global chains of supermarkets are widespread, and they dictate the prices.
 Smaller grocery stores can only follow or go out of business.
+Food prices can be cheaper in the markets though for fresh fruit, vegetables, and pickled items.

 The groceries for two people for one month cost around $375 – $500, but this is something that naturally depends on your food choices and personal preferences.
 A nice French baguette is $1.50, but you can also buy a loaf of bread for 50 cents.
 A 250-gram pack of Lavazza Mattino coffee costs around $4, but you can find brands that are either cheaper or more expensive than this.